Rita Hayworth: Cultural references

 The film I Remember Better When I Paint (2009) describes how Hayworth took up painting while struggling with Alzheimer's.
+In 1983, Lynda Carter, who was of a similar Irish and Hispanic ancestry, played and danced as Hayworth in a TV biopic Rita Hayworth: The Love Goddess.

 In the Baptiste episode "Shell", Baptiste talks to Kim about Hayworth in an attempt to gain information from her about Natalie after noticing that she has several DVDs of Hayworth's films; the Dream Room has a poster of Gilda.

-Hayworth's name can be heard on the Madonna hit from 1990 "Vogue", among other artists from classical Hollywood cinema.
-Her name is also mentioned in Tom Waits's song "Invitation to the Blues" from his 1976 album Small Change.
+Hayworth's name can be heard in the Madonna hit from 1990, "Vogue", ("Rita Hayworth gave good face") among other artists from classical Hollywood cinema.
+Her name is also mentioned in Tom Waits's song "Invitation to the Blues", from his 1976 album Small Change.

 In the Sicilian scenes of the film The Godfather, the bodyguard of Michael Corleone is heard shouting the name "Rita Hayworth" to GI's passing by in jeeps.

 Hayworth is the main topic of the song, "Take, Take, Take" by the White Stripes and also referenced in "White Moon"; both from their Get Behind Me Satan album, released in 2005.
-In a 2005 interview with Rolling Stone, Jack White says, "Rita Hayworth became an all-encompassing metaphor for everything I was thinking about while making the album."
+In a 2005 interview with Rolling Stone, Jack White said, "Rita Hayworth became an all-encompassing metaphor for everything I was thinking about while making the album."

-The film The Shawshank Redemption was adapted from a Stephen King short story, "Rita Hayworth and Shawshank Redemption", a novella from his 1982 collection, Different Seasons.
-A poster of Rita Hayworth hides a hole in a jail cell wall in the novella, which was used for the first third of the film, then changed to a poster of Marilyn Monroe for the middle third, then Raquel Welch for the last third.
-In the film, there is a scene where the prison movie night shows Rita Hayworth's film Gilda.
+The film The Shawshank Redemption was adapted from a Stephen King novella, "Rita Hayworth and Shawshank Redemption", from his 1982 collection Different Seasons.
+A succession of posters, starting with one of Rita Hayworth, hides a hole in a jail cell wall in the novella.
+In the film, a poster of Rita Hayworth was used for the first third of the film, then changed to a poster of Marilyn Monroe for the middle third, then Raquel Welch for the last third.
+The film also includes a scene where the prison movie night shows Rita Hayworth's film Gilda.